henvic/vehikel/README.md

 RewriteRule ^.*$ index.php [NC,L]
 ```

-For performance and to avoid the trouble with dealing with .htaccess I recommend not to use it (and disable it), instead put this on a Apache configuration file.
+For performance and to avoid the trouble of dealing with .htaccess I recommend not to use it (and disable it), instead put this on a Apache configuration file.
 Some text that might help you make a wise choice: [Remove index.php From URLs](http://expressionengine.com/wiki/Remove_index.php_From_URLs)

 Note /index.php is hard-coded to return a 404 Not Found to make sure you do the proper thing and to avoid duplicates.

-#### A word on static assets
+#### Static assets
 You have static assets (on the *statics* directory) such as images, JavaScripts and CSS which your users need to access.

-For production it might be wise to use a CDN service (such as S3 + CloudFront) for this.
+For production you should use a CDN service (such as S3 + CloudFront) to serve them.

-For development (or in production if you don't want to use a CDN) you can set up even another virtual host for this (you don't need to point to any index.php in this case, even because it just doesn't exists).
-In case you are using this in production you may want to configure your web server not to list the directories contents.
+If you install as a development environment a link is made inside *public*.
+It is *public/dev-static-link*.
+It is useful especially for crafting the templates files with XHR restrictions issues (in production the files' contents are placed in .js files to overcome this).

 ## Scheduled tasks
 Some operations might be expensive.
 For example: if a user removes his account it is not smart to start a batch delete operation of all his files right away (and let him waiting for it, for instance).